RomanB22/mEC_model2025/README.md

 ```bash
 params['property'] = [list of values]
 ```
 where that property is any of the ones defined in `cfg.py`.
-That will create automatically all possible combination of values between all the params (be careful since the number of combinations grows exponentially)
+That will create automatically all possible combination of values between all the params (be careful since the number of combinations grows exponentially).
+See for example the function `runDifferentReversalPot()`

 > ⚠️ Note: Batch simulations have not been fully tested yet.